-To become an associate member of CILA you need to pass a series of examinations and obtain five years', (three years in certain cases), experience working as an independent loss adjuster.
+To become an associate member of CILA you need to pass a series of examinations and obtain five years (three years in certain cases) of experience working as an independent loss adjuster.

 The CII Advanced Diploma in Insurance provides a comprehensive overview of insurance, including areas such as insurance and business practice, insurance law, building a long-term business, operational management and specific types of insurance such as property and aviation.

-Members who hold the CII Advanced Diploma in Insurance are eligible to apply for chartered status (subject to having five years' experience, not necessarily post-qualification) with the CII.
+Members who hold the CII Advanced Diploma in Insurance are eligible to apply for chartered status (subject to having five years of experience, not necessarily post-qualification) with the CII.